Visits to New Quay

-Visits to schools: Bring the marine ecosystem into the classroom!
+We can come to your school: Bring the marine ecosystem into the classroom!
 Where children will see, explore and learn in a fun and engaging manner.

-If you are interested in holding a marine themed event or school session please talk to Kirsten Hintner: contact us.
+If you are interested in holding a marine themed event or school session please contact us.

 We aim to provide opportunities for secondary school teachers and pupils to incorporate current scientific research from our Cardigan Bay Monitoring Project and surveys around the UK into their teaching.